SidoPillai/blockchain/README.md

 - Storage hash : Root node of particia tree contains the contents in the account
 - Code hash : execute calls made to the account

+## Smart Contracts

+### Smart Contract Life Cycle
+1. Develop - Write the contract and compile.
+2. Deploy - Once deployed, the smart contract is un-editable.
+After deploying on any network (e.g. mainnet, testnet), you get an address specific to where contract was deployed.
+3. Invoke - Use the address created after the smart contract is deployed to invoke contract to call functions on it.
+4. Destroy - Once a contract has finished its purpose, it is important to destroy it so no one can call functions on it anymore.
+Remember that smart contracts cannot be edited once deployed.
+Also, often smart contracts are tied to funds, so keeping it around if it is no longer used puts these funds at risk.

 ### Tools
 1. [Etherscan](https://etherscan.io/) - Etherscan is a Block Explorer and Analytics Platform for Ethereum, a decentralized smart contracts platform.
 2. [Metamask](https://metamask.io/) - MetaMask is a bridge that allows you to visit the distributed web of tomorrow in your browser today.
 It allows you to run Ethereum dApps right in your browser without running a full Ethereum node.